thiagoa/notes/Clojure.md

 (type '(1)) ; clojure.lang.PersistentList
 ```

-The key name to Clojure's immutable data structures is "persistent".
+The key to Clojure's immutable data structures is "persistent".

 ## General tips